senzing-garage/knowledge-base/HOWTO/create-senzing-github-repository.md

     1. :ballot_box_with_check: `Require branches to be up to date before merging`.
         1. Search and add *ALL* required status checks for the respective repository.
            - Search for the job name of the respective workflow.
-           - Checks to be added must have been run within the past 7 days.
+           - Jobs to be added must have been run within the past 7 days against the respective repository.
            - See [GitHub docs] for more details.

 ### Dependabot Automation Configuration

-Additional changes required for auto merging dependabot pull requests.
+Additional settings changes required for auto merging dependabot pull requests.
+Requires Admin access.

 #### Prerequsites